ry4nrodriguez/studyBUddy/README.md

-# My Study Spots
+# BU Study Spots

-**My Study Spots** is a web application designed to help students find open classrooms for studying.
-When libraries and other common study areas are full, students can use this app to locate available classrooms in real-time, offering more options for quiet and productive study spaces on campus.
+**BU Study Spots** is a web application designed to help Boston University students find open study spaces across campus.
+When libraries and other common study areas are full, students can use this app to locate available classrooms and study lounges in real-time, offering more options for quiet and productive study spaces on BU's campus.

 ![alt text](SpotsDemoImage.png)

-This project is a fork of [Spots](https://github.com/notAkki/spots.git) by notAkki.
+This project is adapted from [My Study Spots](https://github.com/ry4nrodriguez/my-study-spots.git) by Ryan Rodriguez, which was originally a fork of [Spots](https://github.com/notAkki/spots.git) by notAkki.

 ## Features

--   Displays open classrooms across campus.
+-   Displays open study spaces across Boston University's campus.
--   Sorts classrooms based on proximity to the user's current location.
+-   Sorts study spaces based on proximity to the user's current location.
--   Provides up-to-date availability of classrooms.
+-   Provides up-to-date availability information for each study space.
--   Interactive map to visualize classroom locations.
+-   Interactive map to visualize study space locations on BU's campus.
--   List view of classrooms with real-time status updates.
+-   List view of study spaces with real-time status updates.

 ## Getting Started